ianmackenzie/elm-geometry/README.md

 groundPlane = Plane3d.xy
 ```

-This is slightly more verbose, but very explicit, and adapts more easily to
+This is slightly more verbose and somewhat less efficient, but very explicit,
-changes (perhaps the forward direction becomes a configuration setting, or the
+and adapts more easily to changes (perhaps the forward direction becomes a
-ground plane becomes dynamic and shifts or tilts over time).
+configuration setting, or the ground plane becomes dynamic and shifts or tilts
+over time).

 ### Directions